Viral2525/Interactive-3D-Particle-System/README.md

     ```
 2. Open `index.html` in your browser.
     * *Note: For MediaPipe to work correctly locally, it is recommended to use a local server (like Live Server in VS Code) due to browser security policies regarding webcams.*

-## 📄 License
-MIT License.
-Feel free to use this as a base for your own AI experiments!

----
-*Created by Muhammad Zeeshan Islam - Co-Founder of Unicodrex & Technical Associate of Skill Sprint, Powered by Prompt Engineering.*